Alfex4936/python-bigO-calculator/README.md

 ## test_all(mySort) Example

-We can test all "random", "sorted", "reversed", "partial", "Ksorted", "almost_equal" in a row and it shows, best, average, worst time complexity
+We can test all "random", "sorted", "reversed", "partial", "Ksorted", "almost_equal" at once, and it shows, best, average and worst time complexity

 ```py
 from bigO import bigO